 I like this series because there are strong female characters in non-stereotypical roles.
 A Queen can solely rule her kingdom without a husband and an heir to the throne can be female.
 Princesses can choose to be military leaders and wield a sword.
 If you like to read books about females that are smart, tough and gritty, read the Shattered Realms series.

 Ryan's Young Adult Picks Available on Hoopla

 Guitar Notes by Mary Amato | ISBN-10: 1606841246

-Why Ryan Liked This Book: I'm actually not a big fan of young adult romance novels, but this title did a good job of establishing the characters as individuals first before they start interacting in-person.
+Why Ryan likes this book: I'm actually not a big fan of young adult romance novels, but this title does a good job of establishing the characters as individuals first before they start interacting in-person.
 I also liked Lyla a lot as a character.
-The novel emphasized the potential negative effects and pressure if someone tries too hard to be "perfect" all the time.
+The novel emphasizes the potential negative effects and pressure if someone tries too hard to be "perfect" all the time.